Shanyey/tp/docs/UserGuide.md

 MediBook data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 **Caution:**
-If your changes to the data file makes its format invalid, MediBook will discard all data and start with an empty data file at the next run.
+If your manual changes to the addressbook.json file makes its format invalid, MediBook will discard all data and start with an empty data file at the next run.
 Hence, it is recommended to take a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the MediBook to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.

 [🔙 Back to Features](#features)